salomellabres/openduck/README.md

 #### OpenMM-from-amber

-Alternatively the OpenDUck protocol can be launched from an amber topology and coordinates.
+Alternatively, the OpenDUck protocol can be launched from an AMBER topology and coordinates.
 This can be done using the _openmm-from-amber_ subcommand.

 ``` {bash}
 $ openduck openmm-from-amber -h